U.K. Professional Clients

 To be submitted along with the above, you must also send a copy of your firm's latest accounts in a format that is compliant with the law of the country in which your organisation is registered.
 Failing that, your accounts must meet international accounting standards (IAS) These forms are only required for the first establishment of a parent company to be set up.
 Consequent establishments can be referred to the first set of paperwork.

-As well as the registration requirements, there are other trading terms that UK establishments have to observe in order to conduct their business activities legally in the Great Britain.
+As well as the registration requirements, there are other trading terms that establishments have to observe in order to conduct their business activities legally in the Great Britain.

 The name given to an establishment, if it's not the name of the parent company, will become its recognised corporate name in all UK dealings.
-It must be displayed prominently at the location of the UK offices, as well as on all websites and written correspondence.
+It must be displayed prominently at the location of the offices, as well as on all websites and written correspondence.
 There is a wealth of in-depth legal tips that we can give you to ensure that you are not liable for anything and we are happy to advise our customers on such matters.

 Working within the English legal system, when you are not native to the UK, or even necessarily resident there, can be confusing to say the least.
-This is why Coddan Formations Agency is offering to help you with registration of your establishment in the United Kingdom.
+This is why Coddan is offering to help you with registration of your establishment in the United Kingdom.
 We are a respected partner of Companies House and work in conjunction with them.
 It is our aim to make the process as simple as possible.